 - Lastly, save yourself from the wrath of research that comes with being neck-deep into SEO.

-If you're looking for specifics to increase the score and value of your content, watch the video above or continue reading.
+If you prefer to write yourself, and are looking for specifics to increase the score and value of your content, continue reading.

 Main heading, Title, H1

 Make sure your H1 reflects what the content holds.
 It's good SEO practice to add your main target keyword to the H1.
 And depending on what type of content you're writing, think whether it should be a question, statement, or sentence.
 Understand the context and frame your H1 accordingly.
 Don't make promises you can't fulfill.

 Today's internet readers are skimmers.
 Until they confirm that your content is adding value, they don't spend time reading every word.
 Their natural step is to scan websites and hunt for specific information.
 If you hide what your reader is looking for in wordy paragraphs, they quickly drop off.
 It indicates to Google that your content is not helpful.

 The appropriate heading structure is crucial to catch their attention.

 - Use multiple headers from H2 to H6.